al-caveman/cavemancms/content_raw/ontological_argument_godel/article.md

 ## my attempt after [godel]'s footsteps

-[godel] didn't define what's positive.
-I dunno why.
-IMO it's easy to show what's _positive_ by linking it to _good_ as I did earlier[detailselsewhere]:

 footnote:detailselsewhere
 text    :Details is already posted in another column.
 Plz read that if you
          don't believe me; maybe it will help.